Re: [ox-en] Peer Economy. A Transition Concept.

 information goods.
 Individual people (»peers«) work together on a

 voluntary basis, in fact from a single reason: they want to do it.
-They

-to be attractive for participation.
+will do everything to be attractive for participation.

 Peer production bases on so called Commons being ressources without